-The Australian Curriculum provides the framework for your school's anti-bullying teaching and learning activities.
+The Australian Curriculum provides the framework for St Joachim's school's antibullying teaching and learning activities.

 The topics of bullying, resolving conflict and overcoming interpersonal issues can be explored in many curriculum areas.
 The sections specifically relevant to learning about bullying are Personal and Social Capability (General capabilities) and Health and Physical Education